Kikori February Experiential Connection Calendar

-Whether you’re new to Kikori or already incorporating SEL into your classroom, our February calendar is your chance to see how Kikori transforms classrooms—and students—through experiential social-emotional learning (eSEL).
+Whether you’re new to Kikori or already incorporating community-building into your classroom, our February calendar is your chance to see how Kikori transforms classrooms - and students - through experiential social-emotional learning (SEL).

-Why Kindness & Mixing?
+Why Empathy?
 The Power of February’s SEL Theme

-February’s theme is more than just a focus on kindness—it’s about helping students understand and value individuality while building strong, inclusive friendships.
+February’s theme is more than just a focus on empathy - it’s about helping students understand and value individuality while building strong, inclusive friendships.

 Here’s how we break it down: